 A. Getting an EHCP does not depend on having a diagnosis.
-They are for children who need an extremely high level of support that a mainstream school would not normally be able to provide.
+They are for children who need an extremely high level of support that a mainstream school would not normally be able to provide so a diagnosis does not automatically lead to an EHCP.
 We do our best to support children's individual needs regardless of whether they have a diagnosis or EHCP.